-Where to return Assessment Ballots

-Assessment Ballots may be mailed or delivered in person to the City Clerk’s office at 3300 Newport Boulevard, Newport Beach, California 92663-3884.
+2. Assessment Ballots may be mailed or delivered in person to the City Clerk’s office at 100 Civic Center Drive, Newport Beach, California 92660.
 Assessment Ballots may also be delivered to the City Clerk via facsimile transmission so long as there is no evidence on the face of the Assessment Ballot that raises questions as to its validity.
 Finally, Assessment Ballots may be delivered in person at the public hearing, provided that Assessment Ballots must be received by the City Clerk prior to the close of the public hearing.

-When to return Assessment Ballots

-The City Clerk must receive all Assessment Ballots which are returned by mail and by facsimile transmission by the end of the business day on the public hearing date.
-Postmarks will not be counted.
+3. The City Clerk must receive all Assessment Ballots which are returned by mail and by facsimile transmission by the end of the business day on the public hearing date.
+Postmarks shall not be counted.

-b.
 Assessment Ballots may be hand delivered to the City Clerk at any time prior to the close of the public hearing.
-The City makes no representation whether the public portion of the public hearing will be concluded on the public hearing date or continued to a later date.
+The City makes no representation whether the public portion of the public hearing shall be concluded on the public hearing date or continued to a later date.
 If for any reason the public hearing is continued, the entitlement to submit Assessment Ballots shall likewise be continued until such time as the public hearing is closed.

-4. Withdrawal of Assessment Ballots

-After returning an Assessment Ballot to the City, the Record Owner who returned the Assessment Ballot may request that it be withdrawn.
+4. After returning an Assessment Ballot to the City, the Record Owner who returned the Assessment Ballot may request that it be withdrawn.
 If the Record Owner is not known personally to the City Clerk, the City Clerk may require that the request be in writing, which shall include information to enable the City Clerk to identify the parcel to which the Assessment Ballot pertains.
 Such request must be received by the City Clerk prior to the close of the public hearing.

-If an Assessment Ballot has been withdrawn, the Record Owner requesting the withdrawal may request a Replacement Assessment Ballot, in which case the provisions respecting timeliness of the request set forth in paragraph E(3) above shall apply.
+If an Assessment Ballot has been withdrawn, the Record Owner requesting the withdrawal may request a Replacement Assessment Ballot, in which case the provisions respecting timeliness of the request set forth in Section III above shall apply.

-The City Clerk will retain all withdrawn Assessment Ballots, together with any applicable written requests pertaining thereto, and will indicate on each such Assessment Ballot that it has been withdrawn.
+The City Clerk shall retain all withdrawn Assessment Ballots, together with any applicable written requests pertaining thereto, and shall indicate on each such Assessment Ballot that it has been withdrawn.

-G. Handling and Tabulation of Returned Assessment Ballots
+B. Handling and Tabulation of Returned Assessment Ballots

-Handling of returned Assessment Ballots

-Upon receipt of returned Assessment Ballots, the City Clerk shall place all such returned Assessment Ballots together in a secure location, where they shall be accumulated and shall remain unopened until the close of the public hearing.
+1. Upon receipt of returned Assessment Ballots, the City Clerk shall place all such returned Assessment Ballots together in a secure location, where they shall be accumulated and shall remain unopened until the close of the public hearing.
 In the event that the envelope containing a returned Assessment Ballot is inadvertently opened, the envelope shall be immediately re-sealed in a manner to assure that the contents of the Assessment Ballot remain concealed until the close of the public hearing.

-Which Assessment Ballots will be counted?

-Only Assessment Ballots which are completed and returned in compliance with these guidelines prior to the close of the public hearing will be counted.
-Assessment Ballots will not be counted if any of the following is true:
+2. Only Assessment Ballots which are completed and returned in compliance with these guidelines prior to the close of the public hearing shall be counted.
+Assessment Ballots shall not be counted if any of the following is true:

 The City Clerk receives the Assessment Ballot after the close of the public hearing on the Assessment District.